Exploring Cartan gravity with dynamical symmetry breaking: Polynomial actions for gravity

 \section{Polynomial actions for gravity}

-In accordance with the discussion in the previous section we will look to construct gravitational actions from the pair $\{A^{a}_{\ph{a}b},V^{a}\}$ which are each allowed to vary freely up to the restriction that $\delta A^{a}_{\ph{a}b}=\delta V^{a}=0$ on the boundary.
-As a further guide, we will additionally look to construct only actions that are invariant under $SO(1,4)/SO(2,3)$ and polynomial in the basic fields $\{A^{a}_{\ph{a}b},V^{a}\}$.
+In accordance with the discussion in the previous section we will look to construct gravitational actions from the pair $\{A^{a}_{\ph{a}b},V^{a}\}$ which are each allowed to vary freely and assumed to satisfy $\delta A^{a}_{\ph{a}b}=\delta V^{a}=0$ on the boundary.
+As a further guide, we will additionally look to construct only actions that are invariant under $SO(1,4)|SO(2,3)$ and polynomial in the basic fields $\{A^{a}_{\ph{a}b},V^{a}\}$.
 We shall see that these restrictions still allow a non-trivial collection of possible terms in the action and we shall here consider the most general combination of them.